Disappearance of Ben McDaniel: Disappearance

-In mid-August, four months into his Florida sojourn, Ben returned to Tennessee for a week.
+In mid-August, four months into his Florida sojourn, McDaniel returned to Tennessee for a week.
 His parents and girlfriend, Emily Greer, said he seemed optimistic.
 He told them he was working on getting certified as an instructor so he could find a job and that he was researching cave diving with an eye toward getting that certification as well.
 On his nights out with Greer, he told her of plans to eventually start a diving-related business.
 On the weekend of August 14–15, he returned to Florida, leaving behind a letter thanking his parents for the sabbatical and promising to look after them as they grew older.
 They never saw him again.

 On August 18, the Wednesday after he returned to the Santa Rosa Beach house, he went up to Vortex Spring again.
 In the middle of the day, he did one dive.
-Other divers saw him looking closely at the area around the cave entrance, as if, it was later reported, he was planning something.
-After resurfacing he filled his tanks at the dive shop, a transaction recorded on security cameras (it is not known what he filled those tanks with).
+Other divers saw him looking closely at the area around the cave entrance as if he was planning something.
+After resurfacing, he was recorded on security cameras making a transaction to fill his tanks at the dive shop.
 He spent much of the rest of the afternoon by himself alongside the spring, witnesses said, testing equipment and making notes in his dive log.

-The day had been hot, with temperatures around 90 F, and as evening came Ben began preparing for another dive.
+The day had been hot, with temperatures around 90 F, and as evening came McDaniel began preparing for another dive.
 He called his mother on his cell phone, the last contact he had with his family.
 Around 7:30 p.m., as the sun began to set, he went in again.

-Cronin and fellow employee Eduardo Taran, on their way back from a dive themselves – something they often did on Wednesdays after the shop closed – saw Ben as he began descending, with his lights on and wearing a helmet, suggesting he was venturing into the cave.
-Taran, who had suspected for some time that Ben was forcing the gate open, went down to him and unlocked it, watching Ben go in and then returning to Cronin.
+Cronin and fellow employee Eduardo Taran, on their way back from a dive themselves – something they often did on Wednesdays after the shop closed – saw McDaniel as he began descending, with his lights on and wearing a helmet, suggesting he was venturing into the cave.
+Taran, who had suspected for some time that Ben was forcing the gate open, went down to him and unlocked it, watching McDaniel go in and then returning to Cronin.
 No one is known to have seen him since.

-On some nights when they had seen Ben dive late, the two had stayed at the spring after resurfacing until they saw bubbles on the surface, indicating that he was beginning to decompress in order to safely resurface.
-But on the night of the 18th, they instead went back to Taran's house for coffee.
+On some nights when they had seen McDaniel dive late, the two had stayed at the spring after resurfacing until they saw bubbles on the surface, indicating that he was beginning to decompress in order to safely resurface.
+On the night of the 18th, they instead went back to Taran's house for coffee.

-Ben's truck was still in the parking lot the next morning, but with many summer visitors coming to enjoy the site's many water-based recreational opportunities and picnic grounds in addition to diving, the employees said they were too busy to notice.
+McDaniel's truck was still in the parking lot the next morning, but with many summer visitors coming to enjoy the site's many water-based recreational opportunities and picnic grounds in addition to diving, the employees said they were too busy to notice.
 They did see the truck the next morning.
-After determining that no one else had seen Ben, Taran called the Holmes County sheriff's office.
+After determining that no one else had seen McDaniel, Taran called the Holmes County sheriff's office.